nus-cs2113-AY2223S1/ip/docs/README.md

 ## Setting up

-1. Download Duke.jar
+1. Download duke.jar
-2. Open a terminal and cd into the folder that contains Duke.jar
+2. Open a terminal and cd into the folder that contains duke.jar
-3. Run "java -jar Duke.jar"
+3. Run "java -jar duke.jar"

 If successful, you should be greeted with something like this: